 Up until now we've been serving our static assets directly from our Rails server (boo, slow!).
 We'll replace this with Cloud CDN (hooray, fast!).
 To accomplish this we'll meet a new Kubernetes resource, BackendConfig, and learn how to wire it up through a new Service port and our Ingress.

-We get sick of running `kubectl apply` over and over and decide to package up our application using Kubernetes's package manager, Helm, for drop-dead simple app deployment.
+We get sick of running `kubectl apply` over and over and decide to use Helm, Kubernetes's package manager, to template and package up our app into a reusable chart for simplified app deployment.

 I hesitated on buying Kubernetes on Rails ((link: https://t.co/eSGQ0wtxDE) https://t.co/M8NU0PCEx3), but that was a mistake. @abevoelker has done a fantastic job!
 If you're a junior engineer who wants to learn about kubernetes and/or GCP, I'll pay for your copy as well.— k. rainbolt-greene (@krainboltgreene) February 14, 2019